whs/ipfs-encrypted-share/README.md

 ## Encryption

-Your file are encrypted by [libsodium authenticated encryption](https://download.libsodium.org/doc/secret-key_cryptography/authenticated_encryption.html).
+Your file are encrypted by [libsodium stream encryption](https://download.libsodium.org/doc/secret-key_cryptography/secretstream.html).
 The encryption key are randomly generated every time and stored in URL fragment (not transmitted to gateway or IPFS).

-File metadata are also written to IPFS as unencrypted JSON file.
-The information stored are:

--   Encrypted filename
--   File size
--   Key-specific file hash (MAC)

 ## Security